eduardhildebrandt/dotfiles/README.md

 # dotfiles

-This configuration helps save a few thousand keystrokes a day.
-I use macOS, so I can only guarantee they'll work on a Mac.
+This is the configuration for my Mac.

 ## License